huggingface/dataset-viewer/docs/source/server.md

 There are three jobs:

 - `/splits` corresponds to the `/splits` endpoint.
-It refreshes a dataset and then returns that dataset's splits and configurations.
+It refreshes a dataset and then returns that dataset's splits and subsets.
 For every split in the dataset, it'll create a new job.
 - `/first-rows` corresponds to the `/first-rows` endpoint.
 It gets the first 100 rows and columns of a dataset split.
 - `/parquet` corresponds to the `/parquet` endpoint.
 It downloads the whole dataset, converts it to [parquet](https://parquet.apache.org/) and publishes the parquet files to the Hub.